 - Contact us

-A badge won’t be granted on the basis of age or the need to have a wider space to fully open a car door.
+A Blue Badge won’t be granted on the basis of age or the need to have a wider space to fully open a car door.

-You’ll automatically qualify for a badge, under the no further assessment rules, if you, or the person you’re applying for, can answer yes to any of these questions:
+A badge may be awarded automatically without further assessment, if you, or the person you are applying for, can answer yes to any of these questions:

-- Do you receive the higher rate of the mobility component of the Disability Living Allowance (DLA) and has this been awarded indefinitely?
+- Do you receive the higher rate of the mobility component of the Disability Living Allowance (DLA)?

 - Do you receive the mobility component of the Personal Independence Payment (PIP) at eight points or more in the Moving Around activity, or 12 points in the Planning and Following Journeys activity?